Special Education Needs and Disabilities (SEND)

 Please note: We recently ran a meeting for parents of SEN pupils to discuss their ideas for the new website.
 Mr Holland and Mr Cochrane are currently using those ideas to create a brand new look for the SEN section but it's not ready quite yet.

-We hope to launch this new look in early 2019.
+We hope to launch this new look by the end of the academic year.

 Hamstead Hall Academy is committed to providing an appropriate and high quality education for all young people living in our local area.